mjl-p4/accelerated_io_tools/README.md

 #### Tuning settings:
 * `buffer_size=B`: the units into which the loaded file(s) are initially split when first redistributed across the cluster, specified in bytes; default is 8MB.
 * `chunk_size=C`: the chunk size along the third dimension of the result array.
 Should not be required often as the `buffer_size` actually controls how much data goes in each chunk.
 Default is 10,000,000.
-If `buffer_size` is set, this value is automatically changed to equal `buffer_size` as an overestimate.
+If `buffer_size` is set and `chunk_size` is not set, the `chunk_size` is automatically set to equal `buffer_size` as an over-estimate.

 #### Returned array:
 If `split_on_dimension=0` (default), the schema of the returned array is as follows: